martinfreedman/LispFlat/README.md

          return Exp.Atom(token);
  }
  ```
 This is the first half of the core of an interpreter.
-It so similar to the python that any
+It very similar to the Python.
-python coder completely unfamiliar with C# who knows the original code should grok this easily.

-The `Tokenize()` function is incredibly simple, not even any regexps needed!
-This is partly due to the simple and
+The `Tokenize()` function is incredibly simple, not even any regexps are needed!
+This is
-consistent syntax of S-Expressions.
+partly due to the simple and consistent syntax of S-Expressions.
 A more sophisticated implementation could not be as simple
 but this is an elegant tokenizer.

 The parser reads these tokens into the relevant Exp types.
 The nested lists are loaded into
-`List<Exp>` which is a type in `Exp`.
-Noe that the empty list `()` creates an empty `List<Exp>`
+`List<Exp>` which is, itself, a type in `Exp`.
+Note that the empty list `()` creates an empty `List<Exp>`
-which translates to the empty string `""`.
-This must be captured in Atom() and was the source of some
+which is a translation of the empty string `""`.
+This *must* be captured in Atom() and was the source of some
 mischief in debugging.

 The simplicity of this solution means that parsing is performed on per line entered basis, so